tomica00/Panasonic-WJ-AVE5-circuit-bend/README.md

 ## Exploring the glitches

 I wanted to do this scientifically, by trying all the possible combinations and documenting the glitches with screenshots.
 I first tried connecting every pin to ground, and then I tried combinations of two pins - pin 1 and 2, pin 1 and 3, pin 1 and 4, and so on.
 Then pin 2 and 3, pin 2 and 4, pin 2 and 5...
-I tried 210 different combinations and found some really interesting effects that you can find in the folder named [glitch screenshots](glitch screenshots/).
+I tried 210 different combinations and found some really interesting effects that you can find in the folder named [glitch screenshots]('glitch screenshots/') .
 The filename is the pin numbers on my breakout (not the same as the actual pin numbers on the IC).
 I number the pins differently.
 Here is the table for conversion:

 | My pin number | Actual pin number |
 | ------------- | ----------------- |